darrio-dk/quiz-game/README.md

 ----
 ### Existing Features
 - Start quiz front page
-- Meets the user with warm backround colour with start quiz button based in the centre of the page.
+- Meets the user with warm backround colour and start quiz button based in the centre of the page.

 ![Alt text](screenshots-for-readme/Screenshot%20(212).png)
 ### The Question Section